sunnyxyf/Bayesian/README.md

 # Bayesian
 <h3>Bayesain change-point detection model</h3>
 <p>
-Bayesain change-point detection model  is created to detect change points, it  uses reparameterization techniques to select the prior distribution for the parameters of datadistribution.Then,the posterior distribution of the change point time and hyperparameters are obtained by MCMC sampling, the location of the change point is get by the posterior probability.
+Bayesain change-point detection model in this paper is created to detect change point for the relative ATSS usage as a percentage data, Beta distribution is applied to fit the longitudinal ATSS data in this Bayesian model.Then, we use reparameterization techniques to select the prior distribution for the parameters of Beta distribution and the prior distribution of change point is determined to be discrete uniform distribution.
+Finally,the posterior distribution of the change point and hyperparameters are obtained by MCMC sampling.
 </p>
 <p>
-<strong>Citation:</strong> Juan Xia1, Haotian Zhu2 , Feiyang Xue2 , Nana Li1*  and Feng Shi1*(2022), An Bayesian change-point model for ATSS longitudinal data by next-generation RNA sequencing
+<strong>Citation:</strong> Juan Xia1, Haotian Zhu2 , Feiyang Xue2 , Nana Li1*  and Feng Shi1*(2022), An Bayesian
+  change-point model for  Alternative Transcription Start Site (ATSS) longitudinal data by next-generation RNA sequencing
 </p>
 <h3>Requires</h3>
 <ul>